 The facility, which opened three weeks ago, houses a new canning line, a high-speed bottling line for glass and plastic bottles, a new spirits distillery manufacturing line, and a de-palletizer that makes unloading and stacking cans easier.

-The Omaha World-Herald has a great article about the resurgence of brewing systems and a strong beer economy in Nebraska.
+The Omaha World-Herald has a great and a strong beer economy in Nebraska.
 This sector greatly affects our manufacturing industry, and we feel privileged to have such a dynamic, interconnected group of businesses and governmental agencies to make growth happen.